tobiolabode/Habit_tracker/README.md

 ### Prerequisites

-The project mainly consists of a html file and CSS file.
+The project consists of a html file, CSS file and JavaScript file.
 The only prerequisite is that when loading the HTML file that you have an internet connection so it load the external scripts.

 ### Installing